 If you feel overwhelmed, there is a possibility that you are neurodivergent.
-Neurodivergence is an umbrella term for a broad range of neurological differences and disabilities, such as autism, Tourette Syndrome, ADHD, Dyslexia, and Dyscalculia.
-Neurodivergence can manifest in a variety of ways, but one of the most common symptoms is feeling overwhelmed.
+Neurodivergent is an umbrella term for a broad range of neurological differences and disabilities, such as Autism, Tourette Syndrome, ADHD, Dyslexia, and Dyscalculia.
+Neurodivergent conditions can manifest in a variety of ways, but one of the most common symptoms is feeling overwhelmed.

 It is important to recognize when feeling overwhelmed is a sign of something more.
 Everyone feels overwhelmed from time to time, but if it’s affecting your health, seek help from a mental health professional or psychiatrist if needed.

 In this blog post, we will explore why you may be neurodivergent if you feel overwhelmed, and how to get support if you need it.
-We will also discuss the importance of understanding and accepting neurodivergence, and how it can be an integral part of who you are.
-Through understanding and embracing neurodivergence, you can find ways to manage feeling overwhelmed and move forward with confidence.
+We will also discuss the importance of understanding and accepting neurodiversity and how it can be an integral part of who you are.
+Through understanding and embracing neurodiversity, you can find ways to manage stress or sensory overwhelm and move forward with confidence.

 And remember, it’s argued that mental health conditions and the physical symptoms that occur as a result also come under the neurodiversity bracket.
 This is due to changes in our brain structures that occur during difficult times or a traumatic experience.
 So even if you don’t think you have a neurodevelopmental disorder, intense feelings of overwhelm may show symptoms of anxiety disorders or Post-Traumatic Stress Disorder.